TuxVinyards/qqX/README.md

 Also see the new [Windows Installer walk-tru](https://github.com/TuxVinyards/qqX/wiki/Windows-OS) in the qqX wiki

-@ March 28 [1.12.02](https://github.com/TuxVinyards/qqX/releases/latest) focuses on UI / UX improvements
+@ March 28 [1.12.02](https://github.com/TuxVinyards/qqX/releases/latest) focuses on **UI/UX improvements**

 - generally polishes and refines the user experience for all the recent additions

 - adds a distro finder for helping with large distro collections

+The prompt `[fd] find distro` will  automatically appear for those with 12 distros or more.

+- type `fd` on any VM selector menu to test it out ...

 ## Reliability